February 21, 2021. Lab news migrates to Twitter! Follow us @InLiuOfBulkExps.

 November 7, 2016.
 LSX gives a seminar to the Biophysics program at University of Maryland, hosted by Dr. Chris Jarzynski.

 November 4, 2016.
 A correlative optical tweezers-fluorescence microscope, manufactured by LUMICKS, is installed in our lab.
-We name it Saturn.
 We can now watch and pull at the same time.
 Life is good.

 October 5, 2016.
 The lab goes to the RU Chemical & Structural Biology Retreat at Briarcliff Manor, NY.
 Xiangwu and Ling both give talks.
 Rachel also presents a poster.
 Good job everyone!